-Ulcerative Colitis is an inflammatory bowel disease that involves chronic inflammation of the colon as a result of a person's overactive immune system.
+Ulcerative colitis is an inflammatory bowel disease that involves chronic inflammation of the colon because of a person's overactive immune system.
+Symptoms of the disease include abdominal pain, diarrhea, fatigue, and weight loss.
 Different types of oral steroids are often used to reduce the amount of inflammation in the colon and thus reduce symptoms in the patient.
 However, steroids can cause many adverse side effects and must by limited in their use.
-For this reason, having a non-systematic steroid delivered to the location of the inflammation is important.
-One such steroid is budesonide encased in a coating that releases the drug when the pH is seven or higher, which usually occurs at the beginning of the colon.
-All of this is in theory until the drug is tested in humans to see how effective it is and whether it has any adverse side effects.
+This is most prominent for steroids that circulate throughout the whole body when administered.
+For this reason, having a non-systemic steroid delivered to the location of the inflammation is important.
+One such steroid is budesonide encased in a coating that was designed to release the drug when the pH is seven or higher.
+It is known that this pH usually occurs at the beginning of the colon.
+Because of the properties of the coating and the known effects of steroids it was hypothesized that budesonide encased steroid pills would help improve ulcerative colitis symptoms while minimizing side effects.
+Having the steroids released at the site would mean the exposure of body tissues to the steroid would be more localized at the site of inflammation.
+Further, most (90%) of the budesonide that is absorbed into the blood stream is guickly catabolized (broken down) by the liver.
+Thus, the use of budesonide is expected to be useful for ulcerative colitis patients.
+This expectation is based on informed speculation.
+This is only a justified hypothesis until the drug is evaluated in humans to see how effective it is and whether it has any adverse side effects.

-The way these tests are typically done is by giving one group of patients the new drug and another group a placebo (a fake pill).
-Suppose 24 subjects have been recruited to participate in such a study.
+The way drug evaluations are typically conducted is through a drug trial.
+One group of patients is given the new drug and another group a placebo (a fake pill).
+Neither group are told if they were given the placebo or the drug under investigation.
+Suppose 24 subjects have been recruited to participate in such a study investigating budesonide.
 They are between 18 and 77 years old.
 They all have had mild to moderate ulcerative colitis for at least 6 months, have not used any steroids for at least 4 weeks, and have not used any immunosuppressive agents within 8 weeks.
 This group happens to consist of 8 females and 16 males.

 - 1. One way to design this study would be to assign the 8 females to the placebo group and the 16 males to use drug group.
-Would this be a reasonable strategy?
-Why not? - 2.
+This would be a poor approach.
+Explain why this would lead to difficulties in understanding if the drug is beneficial. - 2.
 One way to deal with the issue from #1 is to assign 4 females and 8 males to each group.
 This could be done by organizing the names alphabetically and putting the first 4 females in one group and the last 4 in the other group.
-Do this similarly for the males.
-What is the proportion of males in each group? - 3.
-Suppose you used the method of assigning subjects described in #2.
-If you saw a difference in the proportion of patients that achieved remission in their disease, could the difference be explained by the sex of subject?
-Why or why not?
-Could the difference be due to other variables, distinct from the drug?
-Why or why not? - 4.
-While this approach may prevent sex from being a confounding variable, there are still many other potential confounding variable.
-Identify a better method than #2 for deciding who uses which drug.
+Then do this similarly for the males.
+What is the proportion of males in each group?